milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Dreaming of school.md

 *A sense of reassurance washes over me.
 This person feels like a close friend.*

-Dream Emi: "Yeah, I know. . .
+Past_Emi: "Yeah, I know. . .
 It's just that Mr. Tachibana is counting on me to get this done and I want to make sure everything's perfect."

 UK_generic: "And it always is, because you put so much care into it!"

 UK_generic: "But remember, people might take advantage of you if you don't take care of yourself."

-Dream Emi: ". . .You're right."
+Past_Emi: ". . .You're right."

 UK_generic: "Aw, don't look so sad.
 I'm just worried about you, especially when you can't say no to anybody."

 UK_generic: "Here, let me help bring those to the staff lounge!"

-Dream Emi: "What?
+Past_Emi: "What?
 No, it's okay, you don't have to-!"

 Uk_generic: "Oh relax, I've been waiting for you this whole time so that we can go home together.
 At least this gives me something to do."

-Dream Emi: ". . .Thank you."
+Past_Emi: ". . .Thank you."

 *. . .*